-A global map plot of the cruise track for the R/V Vidal Gormaz during the 1993 WOCE SR-01 line, Fig. 9a, shows the cruise track clearly marked between South America and the Antarctic Peninsula.
+A global map plot of the cruise track for the R/V Vidal Gormaz during a 1993 cruise, Fig. 9a, shows the cruise track clearly marked between South America and the Antarctic Peninsula.
 The SLP climatology is mapped over the oceans and shows the R/V Vidal Gormaz crossing the sharp pressure gradient associated with the circumpolar trough.
 A zoomed view of the cruise track, Fig. 9b, with numbers (1-4) identifies the direction the vessel moved along the cruise track.
 Note also that the zoomed cruise track clearly displays an erroneous position along the southbound leg of the cruise.